 Stormwater Management Facilities

 The City of Annapolis Code 22.24 stated the Director of Public Works shall be responsible for review and assessment of a proposed project with regard to the adequacy of stormwater management facilities.
-The goal of adequate stormwater management facilities is to assure that all public and private stormwater infrastructure as installed within a receiving drainage area is capable of handling a 10-year storm as calculated prior to installation.
+The goal of adequate stormwater management facilities is to ensure that all public and private stormwater infrastructure as installed within a receiving drainage area is capable of handling a ten-year storm as calculated prior to installation.
 Consideration will be given to any existing or proposed infrastructure within the study impact area downstream of the point of discharge.
 There will be no exemptions from meeting the goals of the criteria.

 There are no exemptions.

 The standards for Adequate Stormwater Management Facilities have been set forth by the following documents the MDE 2000 Maryland Stormwater Management Design Manual Volumes I & II, the SHA Highway Drainage Manual, and the Anne Arundel County Design Manual.